 A new style can be added in your Style Editor (Styles > Create custom style).
-New style will be in Draft until you activate it with Publish button.
+New styles will be in Draft until you activate them with the Publish button.
 You can't create new posts using a new style unless it is active.

 Pro plans comes with five pre-configured styles that are available to you upon registration.
 These styles are labeled with our company logo .